ARM-software/astc-encoder/Docs/FileFormat.md

 block size; the compressed data may include padding that is discarded during decompression.

-Each dimension is a 24 bit unsigned value that is reconstructed from the stored byte values as:
+Each dimension is a 24-bit unsigned value that is reconstructed from the stored byte values as:

 ```